MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/SoftwareArchitecture.md

 3. `WRITE_SWITCHES`: action ran continously after `READ_PUSHBUTTONS` to switch outputs using the results from `READ_PUSHBUTTONS`.

 Each of the Function Blocks (FB's) used to read inputs and switch outputs has a reference to a `MQTTPublishQueue` which is used to queue events to send to the MQTT broker.
-The events are send towards the broker in the MQTT Task which has a lower priority so it never interferes with the main task which does the critical work.
+The events are sent towards the broker in the MQTT Task which has a lower priority so it never interferes with the main task which does the critical work.

 ### __MQTT Task (PLC_PRG_MQTT)__
 The main task is build using a SFC (Sequential Function Chart) with the following actions: